Discover the Wines of Lyon

-We taste comparatively, that means you’ll have multiple glasses in front of you at the same time.
+We taste comparatively, which means you’ll have multiple glasses in front of you at the same time.
 I think comparing the wines allows us to delve deeper into wine tasting technique, and shows off how unique each wine is.
-Yes, it means a lot of dishes for me afterwards, but it’s worth it.
+Yes, it means a lot of dishes for me afterward, but it’s worth it.

 Your Wine Educator Caroline

 I’m super qualified to do this because I’ve spent over a decade studying wine and working in hospitality.
 I am a big nerd who loves talking about the things I’m passionate and knowledgable about.
 I’m not a wine snob, and I will do lots of real talk about wine, the industry, and pretty much everything.
 Talking to people about my favorite thing and getting paid to do it is really me living my best life.

 They love me, they really love me!